Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Forfettario regime — how tax is calculated

-TAX REGIME FORFETTARIO
+TAX REGIME: FORFETTARIO

 5–15%

-Tax rate — but not on the full income
+Tax rate — not on full income

 5%

-First 5 years (nuova attivita)
+First 5 years (nuova attività)

 15%